Chungzilla/pokemon-gym/README.md

 Website showcasing selected Pokemon an relative data via AJAX calls to API and OOP JavaScript

+## Instructions
- Use the button left or right to switch between the trainers, click on the pokemon name to see more information about the pokemon.
-You can also use use the arrow keys on your keyboard to switch between trainers and pokemons.
+Use the left or right on-screen buttons or left or right keys on your keyboard to navigate between the trainers.
+Click on the Pokemon name to see information about the Pokemon.

- # Built with
+## Built with
 * [JQuery](https://jquery.com/) - JavaScript library used for event-handeling, animation, and AJAX calls to Pokemon API
 * [Bootstrap](http://getbootstrap.com/docs/3.3/) - front-end framework used to style modals to render data
 * [Pokemon API](https://pokeapi.co/) - modern RESTful API housing all of the Pokemon data

- # Authors
+## Authors
 * [Jazmine](https://github.com/Chungzilla)
 * [Mesuara](https://github.com/mesuara)
 * [Jorge](https://github.com/Jnavarr56)